- API fetch

 }

-Now you can get and set fahrenheit
+Now you can assign to fahrenheit

-, and it updates the internal celsius
+, and the internal celsius

-value accordingly.
+value will update accordingly.

 The newValue